grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 # Taking it a step further

-If it bothered you that we removed the constant factor, this is *really* going to bother you: we're going to remove a whole variable.
+If it bothered you that we removed the constant factor, this is *really* going to bother you: we're going to remove a whole variable term.

 Consider again $T(n)=n^2 + n$